PublicationsSelected Works / Digital Commons

 - McDaniel, Paul N. 2013.
 Receptivity in a New Immigrant Gateway: Immigrant Settlement Geography, Public Education, and Immigrant Integration in Charlotte, North Carolina.
 Charlotte, NC: The University of North Carolina at Charlotte.
 330 pp.

 - Harden, Susan B. and Paul N. McDaniel.
 2012.
-New Courage: The Issues Today, The Guts to Face Them – Research Evaluation Report.
+New Courage: The Issues Today, The Guts to Face Them – Report of Evaluation Data.
 Charlotte, NC: Levine Museum of the New South.

 - McDaniel, Paul N., Susan B. Harden, and Heather A. Smith.
 2011.
-Courage in the City: Education Equity in the Multicultural South – Research Evaluation Report.
+Courage in the City: Education Equity in the Multicultural South – Report of Evaluation Data.
 Charlotte, NC: Levine Museum of the New South.

 - Harden, Susan B., Heather A. Smith, and Paul N. McDaniel.
 2010.
 Speaking of Change: Research Evaluation Report.
 Charlotte, NC: Levine Museum of the New South.